drinorberisha/Restaurant-KOSOVA/README.md

 ## Database Setup

-    A SQLite database file will be created automatically (if it doesn't exist) in the configured location.
-    Refer to the backend documentation or configuration for how to connect to the database.
+    A You will interact with the live version of the database, or create a new PostgreSQL database locally and change the .env POSTGRES_URL to the server of the database.

 ## Admin Access